dingmin0313/docs-site/docs/guides/zlux-example-server.md

-# Standup a local version of the zLUX Example Server
+# Setting up a local version of the zLUX Example Server

 This is an example of a server built upon the zLUX framework.
 Within, you will find a collection of build, deploy, and run scripts as well as configuration files that will help you to configure a simple zLUX server with a few Apps included.